jonathan98mm/Pokemon-App/README.md

-# Video Games App with Clean Architecture
+# Pokémon App with Clean Architecture

 Application for viewing relevant information about the Pokémon saga.